Personal data is:

 In most cases we hold the majority of your tenancy data for up to years after your tenancy ceases.
 However some data we may get rid of during your tenancy if we no longer have a purpose for keeping it.
 For full details on how long we keep your personal data you can contact us and ask to see our full retention policy.

 10. National Fraud initiative

-TVH may occasionally participate in the National Fraud Initiative (NFI) data matching exercise carried out by the Government.
-Our participation in NFI assists in the prevention and detection of fraud against TVH and other public sector organisations.
+MTVH may occasionally participate in the National Fraud Initiative (NFI) data matching exercise carried out by the Government.
+Our participation in NFI assists in the prevention and detection of fraud against MTVH and other public sector organisations.